-- ☐ You ask us to make an exception, including: - ° Asking us to cover a Part D drug that is not on the plan's List of Covered Drugs (Formulary) - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get) - Asking to pay a lower cost-sharing amount for a covered drug on a higher cost-sharing tier - ☐ You ask us whether a drug is covered for you and whether you satisfy any applicable coverage rules.
+- ☐ You ask us to make an exception, including: - Asking us to cover a Part D drug that is not on the plan's List of Covered Drugs (Formulary) - Asking us to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get) - ☐ You ask us whether a drug is covered for you and whether you meet the requirements for coverage.
 (For example, when your drug is on the plan's List of Covered Drugs (Formulary) but we require you to get approval from us before we will cover it for you.) - Please note: If your pharmacy tells you that your prescription cannot be filled as written, you will get a written notice explaining how to contact us to ask for a coverage decision. - ☐ You ask us to pay for a prescription drug you already bought.
 This is a request for a coverage decision about payment.